NxPKG/khulnasoft-docs/content/fundamentals/reference/google-analytics.md

 ## Zaraz

-As an alternative to the standard setup of Google Analytics with tag/snippet, Cloudflare offers a way to use Google Analytics with [Zaraz](/zaraz/).
+As an alternative to the standard setup of Google Analytics with tag/snippet, Khulnasoft offers a way to use Google Analytics with [Zaraz](/zaraz/).
 Zaraz is a solution that allows Google Analytics to collect data without its script loaded on the website.
 If GA is set up this way, then not all features may be available.

 {{<Aside type="note">}}